 On new grass, water them at least two times a day when they are in the shade.
 You can do it in the morning and evening.

-You have to water them 3 to 4 times a day during summer months and after being mowed 1 to 2 times.
-You can mow the grass when it reaches at least 3 inches tall.
+The plant has to be watered at least 3 to 4 times a day during summer months and after being mowed 1 to 2 times.
+Mow the grass when it reaches at least 3 inches tall.

 A 3 pounds bag can cover 1,000 square feet of St Augustine grass lawn.
 If you have 15 pounds bag, the application can cover 5,000 square feet of lawn.
 While a 42-pound bag can cover 14,000 square feet.